Jayson-Fong/XenForo-Static-Display-Group/README.md

 # XenForo-Static-Display-Group
 Make your member's display group remain static.

-This add-on will create a new column in the xf_user table to store selected colors.
+This add-on will create a new column in the xf_user table to store selected display group style IDs and is intended to be used with other add-ons.
+For a full didplay group style selector add-on, please see [XenForo-Display-Selector](https://github.com/Jayson-Fong/XenForo-Display-Selector).
 To implement this with other software, view the items below.

 For Controllers and Models:
 ```